-THIS PROPOSED SUPER-TALL TOWER ON AMSTERDAM AVENUE BETWEEN 69TH AND 70TH STREETS WOULD BE OVER TWICE THE HEIGHT OF THE TALLEST NEARBY BUILDINGS, AND WOULD BE THE TALLEST BUILDING NORTH OF 61ST STREET.
+THE SUPER-TALL TOWER ON AMSTERDAM AVENUE BETWEEN 69TH AND 70TH STREETS IS OVER TWICE THE HEIGHT OF THE TALLEST NEARBY BUILDINGS, AND IS THE TALLEST BUILDING NORTH OF 61ST STREET.

 The Committee for Environmentally Sound Development (CFESD)

 CFESD and MAS (Municipal Arts Society) initiated a lawsuit on October 25, 2017, when 200 Amsterdam Avenue was only a hole in the ground, in order to stop this oversized structure.
 We showed that their zoning lot, made up of pieces of tax lots from other zoning lots on the Lincoln Towers super block, was illegal.
 The outcome was that we won the war, but lost the battle.

 CFESD has been advocating for environmentally sound development in New York City for nearly 30 years.
 For development to be environmentally sound it must comply with all applicable regulations, including those that relate to land use, open space, shadows, hazardous materials, transportation, air quality, greenhouse gas emissions, noise, and public health.
 That means true compliance, not simply manipulating the rules.
 CFESD advocates for quality of life and a human-scale city, with access for residents to sky, sunlight, parks, and open space.

 In 2010, Lincoln Center razed its neighboring Damrosch Park, a New York City park, by destroying nearly all of the trees and removing the famous Dan Kiley gardens, in order for Fashion Week to take it over.
 Lincoln Center also closed the Park to the community for 10 months a year.
 CFESD forced Lincoln Center to restore and reopen the Park.